rng-guy/NFSMWBartender/README.md

 * Deleting this file also disables the fix for slower roadblock and Heavy / LeaderStrategy spawns.

-* You should assign low `MAXIMUM_AI_SPEED` values (~50 should be fine) to the `aivehicle` VltEd entries of every vehicle you specify to replace the HeavyStrategy 3 spawns (the ramming SUVs).
-If you don't limit their speeds, they might cause stability issues by joining the pursuit as regular cops after their ramming attempt(s) regardless of the global cop-spawn limit.
+* You should assign low `MAXIMUM_AI_SPEED` values (~50) to the `aivehicle` VltEd entries of all vehicles you provide as replacements for the ramming SUVs in HeavyStrategy 3 spawns.
+If you don't limit their speeds, they might cause stability issues by joining the pursuit as regular cops regardless of the global cop-spawn limit after their ramming attempt(s).

-* Don't use the vehicles you specify to replace Cross in LeaderStrategy 5 / 7 spawns anywhere else in the game.
-If you reuse them, no LeaderStrategy will spawn as long as they are present.
+* You should not use the vehicles you provide as replacements for Cross in LeaderStrategy spawns anywhere else in the game, else they will block LeaderStrategy spawns whenever they are present.

 &nbsp;